mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Chuang, C. Y., Hjelm, R. D., Wang, X., Vineet, V., Joshi, N., Torralba, A., ... & Song, Y. (2022).
+Robust contrastive learning against noisy views.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 16670-16681).

+      - CL relies on an assumption that positive pairs share certain underlying information about an instance.
+        - But what if this assumption is violated? **CL produces suboptimal representations in the presence of noisy views**
+      - TP: propose a new contrastive loss function that is robust against noisy views (RINCE: robust InfoNCE)
+        - provide rigorous theoretical justifications by
+          - show connections to robust symmetric losses for noisy binary classification
+          - establish a new contrastive bound for mutual information maximization based on the Wasserstein distance measure
+        -  completely modality-agnostic and a simple drop-in replacement for the InfoNCE loss
+        - the q can be thought of temperature parameter
+      - Figure 3: loss and gradient visualization. **interesting**
+      - Symmetric loss functions are robust against noisy labels in binary classification

 1. Balestriero, R., & LeCun, Y. (2022).
 Contrastive and non-contrastive self-supervised learning recover global and local spectral embedding methods. *arXiv preprint arXiv:2205.11508*.

       - RG: SSL theoretical foundations are limited, method-specific, and fail to provide principled design guidelines to practitioners